Remodeling? Questions To Ask Yourself Before You Start

 These days, all good Design Build firms incorporate ‘green’ or sustainable design into every project as a matter of course.
 Sustainable homes are one of the best ways for remodeling contractors and homeowners to be environmentally responsible.
 And:

 - Investment in ‘green’ products and sustainable systems pay for themselves over the life of the building by more than ten times.
 This is something to think about when you are planning your budget for your remodel or new home.
-(Again, think Cost vs. Value).

-- Sustainable design can be seen as a ‘wholistic’ approach to your project.
+- Sustainable design can be seen as a ‘holistic’ approach to your project.
 It takes into account the energy savings, water reductions and lower maintenance costs that will positively impact your family and every space in your home.

 More Resources To Help You Plan Your Remodel Project: